IbisNeuronav/IbisExampleData/HardwareConfigurationExamples/README.md

 This repository contains example of configuration files to be used with Plus Server.

 Directory PlusToolkit should be put inside $home/.ibis.
-In PlusToolkit directory you will find 4 subdirectories:
+In PlusToolkit directory you will find the following subdirectories:

 - IbisPlusConfigFiles - configuration files read by IBIS
 - PlusConfigFiles - configuration files read by PlusServer
-- Images - may contain images that may be used by xml files in PlusConfigFiles (.mha)
-- ToolModels - CAD models that may be used by xml files in IbisPlusConfigFiles (.ply)